Danny Bonaduce Talks Death Of David Cassidy, Credits ‘Partridge Family’ Brother For Changing His Life

 David Cassidy’s death has millions of fans in mourning, but few people have been as touched so personally by the loss than Danny Bonaduce.
-Cassidy’s Partridge Family co-star has been vocal about his close friendship with his TV brother who died of organ failure last week at age 67.
-Now, Danny Bonaduce tells morning show on KZOK-FM that David Cassidy was “a brother” to him and responsible for his own career in radio.
+As reported by King 5, Cassidy’s Partridge Family co-star has been vocal about his close friendship with his TV brother who died of organ failure last week at age 67.
+Now, Danny Bonaduce tells the morning show on KZOK-FM that David Cassidy was “a brother” to him and responsible for his own career in radio.

 Danny Bonaduce co-starred with David Cassidy on The Partridge Family from 1970 to 1974.
-While the stars had a nine-year age difference and little in common when the musical sitcom was on the air (Danny was just 10 years old when The Partridge Family debuted on ABC, while David was 19), the two stars became very close over the years, even weathering through Danny’s highly publicized legal troubles.
+While the stars had a nine-year age difference and little in common when the musical sitcom was on the air (Danny was just 10-years-old when The Partridge Family debuted on ABC, while David was 19), the two stars became very close over the years, even weathering through Danny’s highly publicized legal troubles.

 “David wanted nothing but the best for me,” Bonaduce told KZOK.
 “And I gave him a run.
 I made things difficult for him to be kind to me.
 I got into a lot of trouble.
 A lot of embarrassing things.”

 After a series of headline-making arrests in the 1990s, Danny Bonaduce said he received a phone call from David Cassidy which prompted him to change his life for good.
-Of the life-changing call, Danny said:

 “David called me up one day and said ‘You are the funniest guy in the world, but now you are the joke.
-Don’t be the joke.”
+Don’t be the joke.'”

 During the sobering phone call, David Cassidy suggested that Danny Bonaduce go on tour with him, but his condition was that Bonaduce had to show up on time and sober.
 A hesitant Danny Bonaduce eventually agreed, and now he credits David Cassidy with helping him get sober after his 25-year-old battle with drugs and alcohol.